Assadist–Saddamist conflict: Gulf War

 In 1990, Iraq invaded Kuwait.
 After United Nations Security Council authorization, Syria joined the coalition that liberated Kuwait from Iraqi occupation in the 1991 Gulf War.
 Syria broke relations after the invasion and joined other Arab states in sending military forces to the coalition that forced Iraq out of Kuwait.
 However, by 1997, Syrian president Hafez al-Assad began reestablishing relations with Iraqi president Saddam Hussein.
 Hafez died in 2000 and Iraq sent Vice President Taha Muhie-eldin Marouf to attend the state funeral.
 The ascendance of Bashar al-Assad in 2000 boosted this process.
 Under Bashar, Syria ignored the sanctions against Iraq and assisted Iraq to illegally import oil.

 Collapse of both regimes

-In 2003, the United States invaded Iraq and removed the Saddamists from power, leaving the Syrian Arab Republic as the only remaining Ba'athist state, until a 2024 offensive by the Syrian opposition which ousted the Ba'athist regime from power.
+In 2003, the United States invaded Iraq and removed the Saddamists from power, leaving the Syrian Arab Republic as the only remaining Ba'athist state, until a 2024 offensive by the Syrian opposition which ousted the Assadists from power.
 In the subsequent conflict in Iraq, Syria provided refuge to former Iraqi Ba'athists as part of its support for the Iraqi insurgency, despite the historical animosity.

 In 2024, after the Bashar al-Assad regime collapsed, Ali Khamenei stated that Iran's support for Ba'athist Syria in 2013 was a response to Hafez al-Assad's support for Iran during the Iran–Iraq War by blocking transit of 1 million barrels of oil through the Mediterranean Sea.

+The remnants of the Iraqi Ba'ath Party welcomed the collapse of the Syrian Ba'ath Party, declaring on its official website on 7 April 2025.
+"The fall of the apostate regime in Syria not only brought it down as a regime falsely claiming to represent the Ba'ath Party, but also thwarted the Iranian project, which considered its control of the Syrian arena a cornerstone for its expansion and encroachment into the Arab world.
+With this fall, the Zionist project lost one of its allies, whose role complemented the Zionist enemy's efforts to weaken the foundations of the nation-state and transform it into a failed state by creating fertile ground for societal fragmentation based on sectarian and religious loyalties."